-The location(s) the work is to be performed, completed and managed is throughout Anchorage and the Mat-Su Valley.
+The location(s) the work is to be performed, completed and managed is in the towns of: Anchorage, Fairbanks, Kenai, Wasilla, and Juneau

-The state WILL NOT provide workspace for the contractor.
+The state WILL provide workspace for the contractor while they are at an OCS Facility.
 The contractor must provide its own workspace.